 footsteps.
 I can’t imagine what doctors will think if two parents came to them

 with such a story.
-We would probably lose our children.
+We would probably lose custody of our children.
 No. Only I will confess

 to the craziness.